 My 12 day press trip unfolded with clockwork precision.
 Not one hitch!
 German tourism promotion groups are very well organized.

-All costs were covers for this 12 day trip: transportation, accommodation, meals, private tours, and entry to attractions.
+All costs were covered for this 12 day trip: transportation, accommodation, meals, private tours, and entry to attractions.

 My press packet held my train tickets along with detailed instructions about when and where to catch my trains or pick up my rental car.
 It was VIP treatment all the way.